indygwyn/.dotfiles/.dotfiles/README.md

 ### Terminal

 I use Hyper, I like it.
 You could easily adapt this to iTerm2.
 Hyper supports my font ligatures.
-My preferred colorthem is Dracula or Daycula
+My preferred color theme is Dracula or Daycula

 ### -local